Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Evaluation

 \subsection{Results and Analysis}

 In Table~\ref{east-source} and Table~\ref{north-east-source}, we compare the performance of various models with the eastern US and the north-eastern US as source datasets, respectively.

-\paragraph{ \textbf{Eastern US as Source Data.}} We first compare the machine learning (RF, GBR) and transfer learning (NNW, KLIEP, KMM, CNN) models.
-In Table~\ref{east-source}, we observe that NNW, KLIEP, and KMM have a positive transfer (improved accuracy) with NNW having the best performance.
-For the FNN transfer model, we observe an unpredictable performance validating that non-ITL models are less suited for such transfer problems.
-Next, we illustrate the impact of the \emph{Latent Dependency Factor} on TL models.
-We observe an improvement in estimation accuracy for NNW, KLIEP, and KMM (for both LDF and LDF-A), where NNW [LDF] is the best-performing model (highlighted in bold).
+\paragraph{ \textbf{Eastern US as Source Data.}} First, we compare the ML and TL sans LDF models.
+In Table~\ref{east-source}, we observe that NNW, KLIEP, and KMM have a positive transfer (improved accuracy), with NNW having the best performance.
+We observe an unpredictable performance for the FNN transfer model, validating that non-ITL models are less suited for such transfer problems.
+Next, we illustrate the impact of the \emph{Latent Dependency Factor} (LDF) on TL models.
+We observe an improvement in estimation accuracy for NNW, KLIEP, and KMM (for both LDF and LDF-A), where NNW [LDF] is the best-performing model.
 For the FNN model, LDF has no notable effect as it caters to only ITL models.
-The high performance of NNW is due to the Voronoi tesselation~\cite{du1999centroidal} neighborhood it uses for reweighing source samples.
-This allows it to capture similar data points in its neighbor; a spatially preferred reweighing for the PM$_{2.5}$ data.
+The high performance of NNW is due to the Voronoi tesselation neighborhood it uses for reweighing source samples.
+This allows it to capture similar data points in its neighbor, a spatially preferred reweighing for the PM$_{2.5}$ data.

 \paragraph{ \textbf{North-eastern US as Source Data.}} In Table~\ref{north-east-source}, we observe a positive transfer for NNW and KLIEP models, with NNW having the best performance.
-KMM shows a negative transfer~\cite{rosenstein2005transfer} due to the high marginal distribution present between the target (California and Nevada) and source (north-eastern US) datasets~\cite{ito2004spatial}; unable to be minimized in reproducing kernel Hilbert space~\cite{huang2006correcting}.
+KMM shows a negative transfer~\cite{rosenstein2005transfer} due to the high marginal distribution present between the target and source datasets~\cite{ito2004spatial}; unable to be minimized in reproducing kernel Hilbert space (RKHS)~\cite{huang2006correcting}.
 Like earlier, the FNN transfer model has an unpredictable performance.
 When the LDF is introduced, we observe an improvement in estimation accuracy for NNW and KLIEP models.
 NNW [LDF] and NNW [LDF-A] are the best-performing models.
-KMM [LDF-A] shows a slight improvement which increases with sensors ($\geq$11).
+KMM [LDF-A] shows improvement for more sensors ($\geq$11).
 As expected, the FNN models using LDF and LDF-A show no improvement.